Stem Cells: What Are They and 8 Ways to Activate Them

 After a sperm fertilizes an egg, an embryo is formed into a ball of cells called a blastocyst.
 A blastocyst already contains stem cells called embryonic stem cells at 4 to 5 days old.
 Before implantation, a blastocyst has 150 to 200 cells.

 The other mass of the blastocyst will form the placenta and the inner layer will develop into a human body.
 Embryonic stem cells, or totipotent cells, are located in the inner cell mess.
 Through the right stimulation, these totipotent cells can turn into any cells from blood to skin cells as needed.
-Since embryos have a lot of development to go through, embryonic stem cells are able to differentiate into more cells than adult ones.
+Since embryos have a lot of development to go through, embryonic stem cells can differentiate into more cells than adult ones.

 Embryonic stem cells used for research come from extra embryos from in vitro fertilization (IVF).
 Embryonic stem cell research is a highly controversial issue.
-In 2001, President Bush banned funding for stem cell research, while President Obama has lifted some restrictions.
+In 2001, President Bush banned funding for stem cell research, while President Obama lifted some restrictions.
 However, researchers started using pluripotent stem cells in 2006, which doesn’t carry the same ethical concerns (4, 5).

 stem cells